- Special offers

 |No Booking Fee Offer Valid on all performances||Was£20.00||Now£20.00||SavingNo fees|

-The Glass Menagerie is a beautifully touching masterpiece focussing on a family trying to stay afloat, with nothing but their dreams and desires to keep them going.
+The Glass Menagerie is a beautifully touching masterpiece focusing on a family trying to stay afloat, with nothing but their dreams and desires to keep them going.
 The plot follows the matriarch Amanda Wingfield, who frantically tries to help her fragile daughter, by encouraging her son Tom to bring home gentlemen callers for her, while Tom himself dreams of getting away from his warehouse job and his frustrating home life.

 The play is one of Tennessee Williams’ finest works, a man known for being one of the greatest American dramatists of the 20th century.
 Creating many classics such as A Streetcar Named Desire, The Rose Tattoo and Cat On A Hot Tin Roof.